-This virtual exhibition by visual artist Bernie Joyce explores how the Connemara people and landscape inspired Patrick Pearse as a teacher, writer and leader.
+This virtual exhibition by visual artist Bernie Joyce explores how the Connemara people and landscape inspired Patrick Pearse as a teacher, writer, and leader.
 Pathways sends the viewer on a journey back in time to when the Celtic Revival was in full swing.
-This was a period when artists, poets and writers turned their back on British colonial culture and looked towards their own Irish heritage.
-The paintings on show are accompanied with information on Pearse’s short stories, the Irish language and local history of his stay in Ros Muc on the west coast of Ireland.
-It gives a perspective on how the Cultural Revolution played a hand in the break from British rule and the lead up to the Easter Raising and the War of Independence.
+This was a period when artists, poets, and writers turned their back on British colonial culture and looked towards their own Irish heritage.
+The paintings on show are accompanied by information on Pearse’s short stories, the Irish language, and local history of his stay in Ros Muc on the west coast of Ireland.
+It gives a perspective on how the Cultural Revolution played a hand in the break from British rule and the lead-up to the Easter Rising and the War of Independence.

-Many people flock to Pearse’s Cottage in Ros Muc on Easter Sunday but due to the pandemic the commemorations are cancelled for a second year running.
+Many people flock to Pearse’s Cottage in Ros Muc on Easter Sunday but due to the pandemic, the commemorations are canceled for a second year running.
 This exhibition has evolved with these changing times and its aim is to bring an alternative experience to people in a safe environment until the time comes that we may visit the cottage again.